 What is colloquially known as the Öresund Bridge consists of a bridge, an artificial island and a tunnel, and the entire link is 16 kilometres long.
 The combined road and rail link was completed in 2000.
 Some seven million vehicles use the link each year, of which approximately 90 per cent are passenger cars.

+The link is owned by Øresundsbro Konsortiet, which is responsible for operation and maintenance.
+The consortium is in turn owned in equal parts by the Swedish and Danish states.
 “The Öresund Bridge has been designed to stand for 200 years.
 The worst that can happen is that we are not rational in our maintenance work.
 This will require a high standard of service from our supplier – we want the maintenance to be so rational and efficient that the need for maintenance does not increase with the age of the link,” says Bengt Hergart, Facilities Director at the Öresund Bridge.

 Since 1 May 2022, Coor has been responsible for technical maintenance along the road section of the Öresund link.
 This includes surveillance systems, fans, signage, road barriers and lighting – some 40,000 pieces of equipment – of which Coor is responsible for just over half.
 In collaboration with Øresundsbro Konsortiet, Coor is developing a data-driven maintenance system.